 The Mediterranean-Italian style will have more of a rustic feel, such as this lavish bedroom designed by Vanguard Studio, Inc. This old-world charm is normally achieved by dark wood floors, luxurious over-sized furniture, and rustic wooden ceiling beams.
-Rich, bold colors—reds and oranges--are often used on bedding and accents among a sea of earthy neutral colors.
-Faux finishes and stucco walls are common in the Italian style, but often will have more of a Venetian plaster or distressed stone texture.Continue to 4 of 8 below.
+Rich, bold colors—reds and oranges—are often used in bedding and accents among a sea of earthy neutral colors.
+Faux finishes and stucco walls are common in the Italian style but will more often have Venetian plaster or distressed stone texture.Continue to 4 of 8 below.

 04 of 08

 Mediterranean-Greek Style the Palm Beach Way

 Greek influences in the Mediterranean style will have deep blues, bright turquoises, or crisp aquas, which reflect colors from the sea.
 These blue color schemes are often mixed with white plaster and whitewashed floors with stately columns and pillars as seen in the Greek revival style.